-People with disabilities, no matter what kind of disability, are in any case given little consideration in their respective situations.
-And where they receive attention, it usually ends above the belt.
+In any case, people with disabilities, no matter what kind, are given little consideration in their respective situations.
+And where they do receive attention, it usually ends above the belt.

 In order to be able to make offers in this area, we work together with groups, associations etc. Information, tips, contacts and everything helpful are always welcome.